StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/likelihood.md

 ### Example: capture-recapture

-There is a well-estabilished method in population ecology of estimating the size of a population by repeatedly capturing and tagging a number of individuals and later repeating the experiment to see how many are recaptured.
+There is a well-established method in population ecology of estimating the size of a population by repeatedly capturing and tagging a number of individuals and later repeating the experiment to see how many are recaptured.
 Suppose that ![n](https://latex.codecogs.com/png.latex?n